pgroonga/pgroonga.github.io/news/index.md

 PGroonga package for PostgreSQL 14 with AlmaLinux 9 had not been provied.
 So, we now provide it.

-#### [[Debian][debian]] Added support for Debian GNU/Linux trixie

-We now provide packages for Debian GNU/Linux trixie.

-#### Improved ordered index scans with extension indexes on PostgreSQL 18
+#### Added support ordered index scan on PostgreSQL 18

 [GH-771](https://github.com/pgroonga/pgroonga/pull/771)

-On PostgreSQL 18 and later, PGroonga now implements the index access method hooks `amtranslatecmptype` and `amtranslatestrategy`.
-With these hooks, the planner can recognize PGroonga as an **ordered index** and choose forward/backward index scans without an explicit `Sort` for queries like `WHERE ...
+On PostgreSQL 18 and later, POstgreSQL's planner can recognize PGroonga as an **ordered index**.

+PGroonga can return filtered and sorted records to PostgreSQL for queries like `WHERE ...
 ORDER BY ...
 LIMIT`.

-This reduces unnecessary sorting and improves response time when many rows match.
+We may improves response time when many rows match by this improvement.

 ```sql
 CREATE TABLE messages (